darkrelics/eidolon-engine/documentation/incremental-mud-workflow.md

 **Combat Mechanics:**

-- Combat segments use the full MUD damage system
+- Mechanical segments with combat use the full MUD damage system
 - Each point of damage creates a wound map in the wounds list
 - Damage types determine wound severity and healing time
 - Unconscious characters face special damage rules: